Contents

 Once you have a purchasing policy, you have the basic structure for enhancing Spend visibility and increasing compliance.

-However, the purchasing process is still manual.
+However, the purchasing process is still manual and might cause purchasing errors.

 Many companies spend up to 2-3 hours per request.
 That is the time consumed in creating the purchase request and getting it approved by the appropriate manager.